jennadar/5G-Core-Implementation-Using-Slicing/README.md

 sh nr-binder 10.46.0.2 firefox (for ue2)
 ```
-6. In the browser windows the NextCloud server can be accessed from the url https://10.8.2.15/nextcloud/ by logging in to 	users ‘UE1’ and ‘UE2’ already registered in the NextCloud server (10.8.2.15) ‘ue1’ and ‘ue2’ respectively.
+6. In the browser windows the NextCloud server can be accessed from the URL https://10.8.2.15/nextcloud/ by logging in to users ‘UE1’ and ‘UE2’ already registered in the NextCloud server (10.8.2.15) ‘ue1’ and ‘ue2’ respectively.

 ![image](https://github.com/FRA-UAS/mobcomwise23-24-team_gen5_designers/blob/main/Figures/DataNetwork/nextcloud/nextcloud_user1.png)